sncosmo/sncosmo-eps/EPs/sep_data_spectrum.md

 old `Spectrum` class which only supported arguments of `wave` and `flux`.

 Internally, the `Spectrum` class stores the edges of each bin rather than the centers of each bin.
-We use the `_estimate_bin_edges` function to recover the bin edges perfectly for linear binning, and with a fractional error of (dλ/λ)^4 for higher order (e.g. log) binning.
+We use the `_recover_bin_edges` function to recover the bin edges perfectly for linear binning, and with a fractional error of (dλ/λ)^4 for higher order (e.g. log) binning.
 Optionally, `bin_edges` can be specified directly.
 Exactly one of `wave` and `bin_edges` must be specified. `flux` must also be specified and have the same length as